Improved energy barrier in higher-dimensional hypergraph product codes: Confinement and energy barrier

 \section{Confinement and energy barrier}

-The relation between confinement and energy barrier is well-know~\cite{bombin2015single,hong2024quantum,placke2024topological}.
-In this section, we formalize this connection through the following lemma. \begin{lemma} For a $[[n, k, d]]$ quantum code $\mathcal{C}$ with $(t,f)$ confinement where $t \leqslant d$ and $f(\cdot)$ is increasing monotonically, the energy barrier of the code is at least $f^{-1}(w)$, where $w = {(d-1)}/{2}$. \end{lemma} \begin{proof} Without loss of generality, suppose that the code energy barrier $\Delta(\mathcal{C})$ is given by logical operator $L$, with a path $r_L$.
-Since $|L| \geqslant d \geqslant t$, there always exist a step along the path $r_L$, denoted as $P_c$, such that $\left|P_c\right|^{\mathrm{red}}= (d-1)/2$.
-This can be argued as following~\cite{campbell2019theory}:
+The relation between confinement and energy barrier is well-known~\cite{bombin2015single,hong2024quantum,placke2024topological}.
+In this section, we formalize this connection through the following lemma. \begin{lemma} For a $[[n, k, d]]$ quantum code $\mathcal{C}$ with $(t,f)$ confinement where $t \leqslant d$ and $f(\cdot)$ is increasing monotonically, the energy barrier of the code is at least $f^{-1}(w)$, where $w = \min[t, {(d-1)}/{2}]$. \end{lemma} \begin{proof} Without loss of generality, suppose that the code energy barrier $\Delta(\mathcal{C})$ is given by logical operator $L$, with a path $r_L$.
+Since $|L| \geqslant d \geqslant t$, we first show that there always exist a step $P_c$ along the path $r_L$, such that $\wt_{\mathrm{red}}(P_c)\geqslant (d-1)/2$.
+This can be argued as follows~\cite{campbell2019theory}: